Please Homer, Don't Hammer 'Em: Plot

-On a trip to the extremely rundown Springfield Mall, Homer happens across the Time–Life Carpenter's Library, and Marge encourages him to buy them.
-Homer's interest in carpentry fades, and Marge decides to use them herself to fix up the house.
+On a trip to the extremely rundown Springfield Mall, Homer buys the Time–Life Carpenter's Library series.
+Homer's interest in carpentry dissolves, and Marge decides to use them herself to fix up the house.
 She begins to learn more about carpentry and Lisa suggests to Marge that she try to earn some money as a handywoman, thus opening up "Simpsons Carpentry".
 However, potential clients Superintendent Chalmers and Krusty the Clown turn her down, dismissing the idea of a female carpenter.
 Commenting on how people expect carpenters to be male, Marge develops a plan: she uses Homer as a front to the customers, while Marge, hiding in a red tool chest, does all of the work as Homer rests in the toolbox, and switches back when the customers come to check on Homer's work.

 Though business is going great, Marge becomes discouraged by Helen Lovejoy and Lindsay Naegle, who taunt her for being Homer's "helper".
 That night, Marge tells Homer that she feels he is taking too much credit and wishes she would get some recognition for the work.
 Homer, however, does not want to be humiliated by revealing his wife has done everything.
 Marge continues to get angry after Homer mocks Marge's carpentry skills with Lenny and Carl, and when he tells her he has been hired to repair Springfield's old wooden roller coaster, "The Zoominator", she quits and tells Homer he will have to do the work by himself.
 Homer tries to fake his way through being a foreman in front of his newly hired construction crew, but they eventually abandon him when he reveals he cannot pay them and does not know anything about construction.